-Our choice of empirical setting is guided by three criteria.
-First, examining the role of the spatial correlation of productivities across a trade network requires a measure of productivity reported in comparable terms across the globe.
-Second, examining variation in global spatial correlation requires sufficient time-series variation to identify its effects.
-Third, the identifying variation in productivities and their global spatial correlation needs to be plausibly exogenous to infer a causal relationship.
+Our choice of empirical setting is guided by four criteria.
+First, trade flows must decline with distance so that countries tend to trade with their neighbors.
+Second, examining the role of the spatial correlation of productivities across a trade network requires a measure of productivity reported in comparable terms across the globe.
+Third, examining global spatial correlation requires sufficient time-series variation to identify its effects.
+Fourth, the identifying variation in productivities and their global spatial correlation needs to be plausibly exogenous to infer a causal relationship.

-To satisfy these criteria, we study the cereals sector, which we define as the top eight cereals that account for more than 99% of global cereal production and trade.9 Cereals satisfy the first and second criteria because a measure of productivity, cereal yield (the output-land ratio), is available at the country-year level with nearly global coverage since 1961 from the United Nations Food and Agriculture Organization (FAO).^{10,11} Appendix A.3 shows that our prediction linking the spatial
+To satisfy these criteria, we study the cereals sector, which we define as the top eight cereals that account for more than 99% of global cereal production and trade.
+Trade in cereals declines with distance: column 1 of Table C.1 shows that bilateral trade in cereals declines with physical distance with an elasticity and overall explanatory power that is typical of prior estimates for aggregate trade flows (Head and Mayer, 2014).
+Cereals satisfy the second and third criteria because a measure of productivity, cereal yield (the output-land ratio), is available at the country-year level with nearly global coverage since 1961 from the United Nations Food and Agriculture Organization (FAO).